By Patricia Mikkelson

-Cliff and I want to put the land into a legal structure that ensures that the ecovillage will be protected.
 Cliff wants to be a neighbor to the Ecovillage and be involved as he feels inspired.
 And he wants his land to be protected and not exploited.
 However, since our son is not currently vegan this land will not be guaranteed to be vegan land.
 This still needs work.

 The Mir House, which will be the ecovillage common house, has been partially completed.
 The outside is all done, and now the finish work needs to be done on the inside.
 It is livable during warmer weather.

 This lovely 2 1/2 story building is perfect for about 20 residents to use as a co-working space, dining hall, library, kitchen, and a pod-casting/video studio.
 It has outside decks that have lovely views, lots of windows, and is set up for a wood heater.